opensourcestories/opensourcestories.org/content/stories/2022/richard-littauer.md

 ---

 **julia ferraioli:**
 Hi, everyone.
-My name is Julia Ferraioli.
+My name is julia ferraioli.
 My pronouns are she/her, and I am here today on a very, very rainy afternoon in Seattle, recording this for Open Source Stories.
 And I'm joined today by Richard Littauer.
 And I am really excited to chat with you, Richard.
 Do you want to introduce yourself a little bit?

 **Richard Littauer:**
 Sure.
 I'm excited to be here as well.
 Thank you for inviting me.
 This is exciting.
 I just said that.
 I just said that.
 Yeah, I'm Richard, I do a lot of stuff.
 I wear a lot of hats in open source.
 I'm a maintainer.
 I'm a coder.
 I'm a contributor.
 I'm a designer.
 But most people probably know me as that guy who runs the Sustain podcast, where I talk about sustaining open source.
 I also help out with other Sustain stuff like organizing the working groups and the conferences.
 And I also work at Open Source Collective, where we're trying to figure out how to work together and make a community of the 4000 projects that are hosted there on Open Collective, which is cool.
 And I also host another community on digital infrastructure.
 And some people also know me as The Bird Dude.
 I have an open source website called Birding in Vermont.
 So those are the hats that people know me under, I think most of the time.